MohammadMaftoun/Text-Classification-Projects/README.md

 # Introduction

 Text classification is a natural language processing (NLP) task where the objective is to establish predefined categories or labels for text data automatically.
-These projects explore the application of machine learning and deep learning methods for text classification, utilizing datasets like IMDB, for training and testing.
+These projects investigate the application of machine learning and deep learning methods for text classification, utilizing datasets like IMDB, for training and testing.

 # Datasets